vault27/Foundation/paloalto.md

 - Stack have a configurable priority order to ensure that Panorama pushes only one value for any duplicate setting.
 If there is the same object in 2 templates, object from the uppest template in the stack will be installed, for example interface management profile, no options for this profile from lower template will be installed
 - Different firewall models - different stacks
 - Object created in template, is available only in this template
+- When we import firewall, template is automatically configured for it and template stack as well
+- To change only parameter we can configure firewall directly and do not use force during pushing on panorama
+- We can use variables, for example to configure different IP addresses in one template stack
+- 1024 template stacks max

-It is impossible to configure with templates:
+It is **impossible** to configure with templates:

 - Configure a device block list
 - Clear logs